comexpertise/PuPHPet-config-lamp-webdev/README.md

 Note: for use VirtualBox under Windows you have to uninstall the Hyper-V feature.

 Read: http://mitchellh.com/comparing-filesystem-performance-in-virtual-machines Another good (fast) solution under Windows is to use RSYNC fonctionnality for "sharing" files, for use it simply change settings in config file and replace "nfs" with "rsync" in synced_folder > sync_type.

+### RSYNC
+Rsync if faster more than NFS under Windows, it simply use VM local filesystem but synchronize your locally (host) files changed.

+For use it, you can simply use Cygwin (https://www.cygwin.com/) and install the rsync packages et their dependencies.
+Next you have to edit the config.yaml file and replace "sync_type: rsync" with "sync_type: rsync".